Menu

 If you enjoy reading fiction and would like to have an incentive to read more, expand your reading list, and to meet with others to share your thoughts and insights and to hear others' perspectives, consider joining the AV Book Club for your next literary adventure.
 We read and discuss work by autistic authors as well as non-autistic authors.

-A book cover with a landscape Description automatically generated
+A book cover with a silhouette of a person Description automatically generated

 How to access this book